-Individuals who possess strong organization and communication skills and who are proficient at multitasking and problem solving may be interested in earning a masters in project management on campus.
-Depending on their background and careers goals, they may choose to pursue a masters in project management on campus, or an MBA in project management.
+Individuals who possess strong organization and communication skills and who are proficient at multitasking and problem solving may be interested in attending masters in project management schools.
+Depending on their background and careers goals, they may choose to pursue a masters of project management degree, or an MBA in project management.

-Masters in project management on campus progams come in many types.
-A master’s in project management focuses specifically on the skills necessary to see a project from its inception through its completion.
-Some MBA programs offer a project management concentration alongside more general business classes.
-Other master’s degrees may be specific to a particular field, but include project management classes.
+Masters in project management schools may offer a wide variety of programs.
+A master’s in project management program focuses specifically on the skills necessary to see a project from its inception through its completion.
+Schools may also offer MBA programs with a project management concentration alongside more general business classes.

 Project management is a diverse field that may offer professionals the opportunity to purse a number of different potential career paths.
 Project managers might pursue potential career opportunities in industries including; healthcare, information technology, construction, transportation and engineering.
 Depending on their education and experience, they may oversee projects related to green technology, software development or infrastructure.
 While many work for corporations, government and nonprofit organizations also employ project managers.
 A small sampling of project management careers includes:

 Regardless of the industry, one of a project manager’s primary tasks is to constantly monitor the progress of a project and ensure that budgets, deadlines, quality control standards and other specifications are being met.
 They must serve as a liaison between laborers or technicians and owners or clients to ensure that the product delivered meets expectations in every way, while also providing a profit for the company.